 Note: Inactivating mutations in specific genes are signified with a minus sign (-) as is typically standard; just having the gene listed indicates it is non-functional.
 If a gene is deleted, it is normally noted with a Greek delta (Δ).

 We've provided an overview of the common lab strains; however, these tables are by no means exhaustive!
 For a more comprehensive list and additional information, visit OpenWetWare's E.coli genotype resource.
 Additionally, NEB has a great list of genetic markers for your reference.

 Browse Addgene's curated list of Bacterial Expression Systems.

-And check back soon for our companion post describing protein expression strains, where we’ll go over the basics of protein expression in E. coli and the common features found in those bacteria.
+Check out our companion post describing protein expression strains, where we go over the basics of protein expression in E. coli and the common features found in those bacteria.

 Our Most Popular Plasmids 101 Posts:

 Looking for More Plasmids 101 Articles?

 Find them all at our Plasmids 101 Topic Page!